-I - now at first glance, this just looks like some bent FSB guys getting rich off a cigarette smuggling ring.
+Now at first glance, this just looks like some bent FSB guys getting rich off a cigarette smuggling ring.
 That's not what it was.
 In my conversations with Estonian law enforcement officials, what it was, was essentially creating a chernaya kassa, a black account.

-Now if this is just one little cigarette smuggling ring, you multiply that across all of the operations going on that Russian organized crime is involved in that is facilitated - that are facilitated by the security services, you get a lot of untraceable cash.
-And you wonder where this money is going that is supporting xenophobic and far right outfits across Europe or supporting these so-called alternative media sites across Europe.
-And you get - begin to get a pretty good idea, because this gives the Kremlin a lot of money to play with, with no fingerprints on it.
+Now if this is just one little cigarette smuggling ring, you multiply that across all of the operations going on that Russian organized crime is involved in, that are facilitated by the security services, you get a lot of untraceable cash.
+And you wonder where this money is going that is supporting xenophobic and far-right outfits across Europe, or supporting these so-called alternative media sites across Europe.
+And you begin to get a pretty good idea, because this gives the Kremlin a lot of money to play with, with no fingerprints on it.
 And I think this is one of the places we need to be looking.

-MASSARO: Thanks, Brian.
+Mr. MASSARO.
+Thanks, Brian.

 Additional questions?
-Let's get - right there.
+Right there.

-Q: Hi.
-My name's Dale Amberger (sp).
+QUESTIONER.
+Hi.
+My name's Dale Amberger [sp].
 I'm an intern for Congressman Josh Gottheimer.

-So Marius was talking about how instrumental this whole system is, the system of the KGB.
+Marius was talking about how instrumental this whole system is, the system of the KGB.
 Obviously, the cohort that's now in power went through the KGB.
 What's your assessment on the new guard?
-Because obviously they were not KGB-trained.
+Because obviously they were not KGB trained.
 And is there any opportunity for us in the West to interact with these new emerging leaders?

-MASSARO: I'm sorry.
+Mr. MASSARO.
+I'm sorry.
 Who's your question for?
 Marius?